Two winning tickets sold for $632 million Powerball jackpot

 Powerball tickets are $2 per play.
 Tickets are sold in 45 states, the District of Columbia, Puerto Rico and the U.S. Virgin Islands.

-The odds of winning any prize are 1 in 24.9 million.
+The odds of winning any prize are 1 in 24.9.
 The odds of winning the jackpot are 1 in 292.2 million.

 Download our Free App